-It is a gift and a privilege to companion others on the spiritual path.
-Therefore, Spiritual Directors are people already dedicated to their own spiritual growth and desirous of engaging in a continuing process of contemplative reflection.
+It is a gift and a privilege to accompany others on the spiritual path.
+Therefore, Spiritual Directors are individuals already dedicated to their own spiritual growth and contemplative reflection.
 Spiritual Directors themselves must be in Spiritual Direction with their own Spiritual Director.
 Often, Directors are renewed as much as the directees with whom they witness the unfolding of encounter with the divine.

 "Bekhol Levavkha: A Training Program for Jewish Spiritual Directors" is a two-year program for Jewish leaders who feel called to tend to the unfolding life of spirit in themselves and others.
-Beginning in June 2015, you will meet at HUC-JIR/New York for one three-day, on-site retreat each year, and eight Mondays, 9 AM-5 PM, September-May in each of the two years.
-Work between monthly sessions of in-person study and practice, will include reading, reflective writing, and phone meetings with faculty and other classmates.
+Beginning in June 2017, you will meet at HUC-JIR/New York for one three-day, on-site retreat each year, and eight Mondays, 9 AM-5 PM, September-May in each of the two years.
+Work between monthly sessions of in-person study and practice will include reading, reflective writing, and phone meetings with faculty and other participants.

 Co-Director: Rabbi Jacob Staub

 Jacob Staub serves as Professor of Jewish Philosophy and Spirituality at the Reconstructionist Rabbinical College (RRC), where he teaches Jewish Meditation and Contemplative Spiritual Practice.
 Staub founded and directs RRC’s Jewish Spiritual Direction Program, the first program in Jewish Spiritual Direction at a rabbinical seminary.

 Co-Director: Rabbi Myriam Klotz